KyriakisDimitrios/microglia-heterogeneity/README.md

 ### Microglia Subpopulations
-(**Folder: Microglia_Analysis_intergraded**)
+(**Folder: Microglia_Analysis**)
 Since we focus here on the microglia, we subset the data and keep only the cells that were identified as microglia.
-We re calculate the most variable genes only in microglia population and then re-project and cluster these cells. (**Folder: Microglia_Analysis_intergraded**)
+We re calculate the most variable genes only in microglia population and then re-project and cluster these cells. (**Folder: Microglia_Analysis**)
 This revealed four different clusters (Fig2, a).
 The minor cluster (cluster 4) seems to express also oligodendrocyte markers.
 This also supported by the assignment of the cell identities using garnett.

 **&ast;<span style="color:red">The differential expression analysis was based on counts and not on the intergraded data, as suggesterd in https://satijalab.org/seurat/faq.html FAQ4</span>.**